XKCP/XKCP/usage-example.md

 ### Kravatte-SANSE authenticated encryption

-Like SANE, SANE is an authenticated encryption scheme supporting sessions, the tag for the message _n_ authenticates the full history of the session up to that point, i.e. the messages 1, 2, ..., _n_.
+Like SANE, SANSE is an authenticated encryption scheme supporting sessions, the tag for the message _n_ authenticates the full history of the session up to that point, i.e. the messages 1, 2, ..., _n_.

 However, SANSE is a nonce-misuse resistant version of SANE.